athenasystems/athena/README.md

 It is suggested that you set up a development version on a Debian based Linux desktop OS, and run the live version on a non GUI Debian based distro.
 The installation script below will set up either of these environments.

 # Installation
-Do the following on a Debian based Linux distro (e.g. Ubuntu)
+Do the following as root, or via sudo :-

 wget -N https://raw.githubusercontent.com/athenasystems/athena/master/athena-setup && bash athena-setup